Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/welcome-to-second-language.md

 - **Make flash cards**
     - Seriously!
 This will help you get over syntax missteps and typos even faster
     - Make flash cards for common lines of code that you'll have to write, like declaring variables, reading data structures (like arrays), making methods/functions, etc.
-    - Have a cheat sheet.
+- **Have a cheat sheet**.
 Make a huge table that says how to do something, so you can start from somewhere.
 Have a separate table for "exceptions" or times that things break those rules
 - **Definitions:** you'll learn more definitions, or maybe you just need a clear definition of something on hand

 ## Questions to Keep In Your Head